gardener-community/hackathon/2023-11_Schelklingen/README.md

 **Motivation/Benefits**: ✨ Support more use cases/scenarios.

-**Achievements:** To support multiple architectures, `provider-openstack` required enhancement for mapping machine images to the respective archiecture (e.g., x86 nodes get a different OS image than ARM nodes).
+**Achievements:** To support multiple architectures, `provider-openstack` required enhancement for mapping machine images to the respective architecture (e.g., x86 nodes get a different OS image than ARM nodes).
 This capability has been implemented and validated successfully on STACKIT's OpenStack installation.

 **Next Steps:** Review and merge the PR.